“Never in my wildest dreams did I expect to win such a prestigious award which I was delighted to receive"

 Susan O’Neill from Dungannon, Co Tyrone completed the CAFRE Level 2 ABO course at Loughry Campus along with her husband Shay earlier in the year.
 The course consisted of a series of 20 evenings one evening per week over the course of last autumn and winter.

-Mature students are increasingly joining the course because the part-time evening format fits in with their otherwise busy lives.
 After graduating with a BSc in Occupational Therapy and MSc in Animal-Human Interaction, Susan and Shay amalgamated their small farms to form a regenerative livestock farming business that provides heritage produce with an ethical farm to fork ethos and sold through direct channels to their customers.
-The main benefit of the OCN NI course for Susan was training in the technical aspects of operating a farm business, delivered through the five modules: Livestock Production; Animal Health; Farm Health and Safety; Farm Business Management; and ICT.
-Susan found all the course content relevant and beneficial and highlighted the benefit of instruction in the use of ICT on the farm and in engagement with the supply chain for assurance of high-quality food and high standards of animal welfare.

 Advertisement